 A cohort of up to 15 individuals with diverse professional experiences and backgrounds will be selected from across the state.

-We’re looking for individuals with at least ten years of professional experience leading and engaging others, who are willing to commit significant time and effort to improve the future of Hawaii.
+We’re looking for a diverse range of individuals who are willing to commit significant time and effort to improve their futures and the future of Hawaiʻi.

-- Arrived at an understanding of Hawaii’s cultural, social, and political contexts
+- Arrived at an understanding of Hawaiʻi’s cultural, social, and political contexts